-There are over 10,000 trees, shrubs, and perennial plants that can grow in our area.
-They all have various bloom times!
-Choose from early spring, late spring, summer, monsoon season, fall, even winter.
-Thus, you could have at least one plant in full glorious bloom (FGB) in any given week.
-(FGB is a plant nerd term you might hear as someone brags about their garden.
+There are over 10,000 trees, shrubs, and perennial plants that can grow in the Southwest, and they all have various bloom times!
+Unlike the snowy climates our season includes mostly snowless winter, not to mention early spring, late spring, summer, monsoon season, early fall, and late fall.
+In Low and Middle Desert, you could have at least one plant in full glorious bloom (FGB) in any given week.
+“FGB” is a garden nerd word you might hear as someone brags about their garden.

 Annual plants live only a season, or maybe two, but are generally finished with their life within a single year.
 This is opposed to perennials, which last many years.
 Annuals have only one goal in life – to flower, set seed, and go to the great compost heap in the sky.
-Perennials are cautious, they flower, but want to store energy for next year, so their blooming is generally not as showy or as long-lived.
+Perennials are cautious, they flower, but want to store energy for next year, so their blooming is generally not as showy nor as long-lived.

 Styles in annuals have fashion swings, just like hemlines.
 One year petunias predominate, another year marigolds are the masters.
 It can be fun to try the latest and greatest, but tried and true are good too.
 With our extreme gardening climate, I advocate bet-hedging.
 Try some of the newbies, but have a few tried-and-true in case the new kid fails.

 Moss roses are not roses nor moss, but small creeping annuals with gorgeous bright flowers.
 There is a wide variety of color and flower size available, but the consensus opinion is the less hybridized, the better they do in our climate.

 Gaillardia, also called blanket flower, blooms through the summer months.
 Originally from prairie areas, it does best in improved garden soils or in containers.